AMID Logo

 Freight from the USA

-• Unsure about the exact size and weight of your cargo?
-Don't worry.
-Provide a rough estimate.
-Once your load is delivered to the freight terminal, the shipping cost will be adjusted based on your cargo's actual volume and weight.
+Not sure about your cargo’s exact size and weight?
+No worries.
+Rough estimates are fine!
+After your load reaches the sea freight terminal, the final shipping cost will be adjusted to the actual volume and weight.

 Video how to ship freight from the USA by sea